markroland/sand-table-pattern-maker/readme.md

 Built with [p5.js](https://p5js.org)

+## Controls

+ - Press "o" to toggle an overlay of the pattern settings in the canvas

 ## How to Build a New Pattern

 In order to build a new pattern a few things must be done: